FlaxEngine/FlaxDocs/manual/editor/localization/index.md

 In Editor *Id* textfield contains utility button that shows a localized string picker from the Localization Settings.
 If *Value* field is empty then it will display watermark of the current text from the localization.
 You can also manually set *Value*.
 By using `+` button on the right side of the *Value* textfield you can add the text to the localization settigns for all locales in project (the inserted value will be passed to default `en` locale, rest of the cultures will have empty, missing text translation).

 `LocalizedString` is supported in both C++ and C# scripting API and can be used for texts localization instead of raw `String` type.
-It supports implicit convertion between in-built string type and can be serialized or deserialized.
+It supports implicit conversion between in-built string type and can be serialized or deserialized.

 ## Localization and Culture